rahulgkatre/tesseract/README.md

-# deepzig
+# Tesseract

-A deep learning library written in Zig that features compile time verification of all tensor operations and advanced acceleration and optimization.
+A tensor library written in Zig that features compile time verification of all tensor operations and compute graph optimization.
+The goal is to eventually make this a deep learning library.

 ## Core Principles